net-lisias-ksph/KIS/Troubleshooting.md

-Before escalating an issue, please, try reading through this document.
-If none of the described issues apply to your situation, then [grab the the game's log file](#how-to-get-the-games-log-file) and make a posting on the [KIS forum] giving as much details as you can.
+Before escalating issue, please, try reading through this document.
+If none of the described issues apply to your situation, then [grab the game's log file](#how-to-get-the-games-log-file) and make a posting on the [KIS forum] giving as much details as you can.
 Please, don't post just a short message like "KIS doesn't work" - nobody will be able to help you.

 # What's the right installation process